ocurrent/current-bench/README.md

 }
 ```

 > Note: multiple concatenated JSON objects can be produced and will be interpreted as different benchmarks.
-The names of the benchmark test must be unique across the benchmark results.
+The name of the benchmark is optional when there is only one output, but must be present if multiple result objects are produced.

 [Here's](https://gist.github.com/gs0510/9ef5d47582b7fbf8dda6df0af08537e4) an example from [index](https://github.com/mirage/index) with regards to what the format looks like.